Zebra Hunting in South Africa

 Nick Bowker safari operator

-Good glassing is essential in trophy assessment when hunting Zebra.
+Good glassing is essential in trophy assessment when hunting.

-If it is the flat skin you are after, be advised that the old stallions will most likely be battle-scarred and worn and not a suitable trophy.
+If it is the flat skin you are after, the hunter should be advised that the old stallions will most likely be battle-scarred and worn and not a suitable trophy for your Zebra rug.

-Look for a younger male or a mare if an excellent hide is what you seek.
+Zebra hunters look for a younger male or a mare if an excellent hide is what they seek.
 As often with African animals, hunting zebra is best in the early morning or late afternoon.
-They are regular drinkers; set up an ambush on trails leading to water holes or pans.
+They are regular drinkers.

 Africa Zebra hunting with Nick Bowker.